 Application and interview process:

 Click here to apply.
 Don't forget to create an account so that you can save your progress!
-Applications are open now and the closing date is 8 February 2017.
+We have extended the deadline and are now accepting applications until 15 February.

 After the applications have been received, they will be read through and appropriate candidates will be invited to interviews.
 The interview process consists of two stages: a group interview and an individual interview.